Jiang Ziya

 Jiang Ziya (fl.
-12th century BC – century BC), also known by several other names, was a Chinese noble who helped kings Wen and Wu of Zhou overthrow the Shang in ancient China.
-Following their victory at Muye, he continued to serve as a Zhou minister.
-He remained loyal to the regent Duke of Zhou during the Rebellion of the Three Guards; following the Duke's punitive raids against the restive Eastern Barbarians or Dongyi, Jiang was enfeoffed with their territory as the marchland of Qi.
-He established his seat at Yingqiu (in modern Linzi).
+12th century BC – 11th century BC), also known by several other names, was the founding monarch of the Qi state.

+He was a military general and strategist who assisted King Wen of Zhou and King Wu of Zhou overthrow the Shang dynasty and establish the Zhou dynasty.
+Following their victory in the Battle of Muye, he continued to serve as a Zhou minister.
+He remained loyal to the regent Ji Dan (Duke Wen of Zhou) during the Rebellion of the Three Guards; following the Ji Dan's punitive raids against the restive Dongyi, Jiang was enfeoffed with the land of Qi.
+He established his seat at Yingqiu (in modern-day Linzi, Zibo, Shandong).

+He has been worshipped as a war god since the Han and, especially, Tang dynasties.
+He is also celebrated in Chinese literature, and is one of the main heroes in the Ming-era Investiture of the Gods.